Recovery Action for Wight BID Levy

 For a company with substantial debts we can proceed with liquidation proceedings.
 These are taken at County Court.

-A summons can be issued requiring you to attend a committal proceedings hearing at a Magistrates' Court.
+A summons can be issued requiring you to attend a committal proceeding hearing at a Magistrates' Court.
 A warrant can be issued to place you in prison for up to three months.
 This can involve additional costs.

 In exceptional circumstances a charging order can be made against your property.
 This means that if your property is sold, the BID levy would be paid from the proceedings.